-The campus shall be served by one (1) new parking garage by 2012 in addition to the five (5) existing garages, for a total of six (6) parking garages.
-An additional (7th) garage is anticipated through the Master Plan planning period but no location has been identified..
-The new garage is located - on the southern edge of campus along St. Augustine Street between Dunwoody and Walker Streets.
+The campus shall be served by a total of six (6) parking garages.
+An additional (7th) garage is anticipated through the Master Plan planning period and is located on Chapel Drive.

 The University shall provide adequate transit service, auto, bicycle and pedestrian facilities needed to support the parking concurrent with the construction of new parking facilities.